-- If you repay your loan early with a debit card or if you repay your loan with a MoneyGram, an extra charge will apply.
+LendUp’s fees vary by state but may include an insufficient funds fee.
+Additionally, if you repay your loan early with a debit card or if you repay your loan with a MoneyGram, an extra charge may apply.

 The application process is simple.
-Just fill out the online form with your name, address, Social Security number and bank account routing number for direct deposit.
+Just fill out the online form with your name, address, Social Security number and bank checking account routing number for direct deposit.
 In several states, you’ll also have to upload a copy of your most recent pay stub to verify your income.
-LendUp, like most payday lenders, doesn’t perform a credit check, so it won’t adversely affect your score to apply.
+LendUp, like most payday lenders, performs only a soft credit check, so it won’t adversely affect your score to apply.

-But if your credit is strong enough, you should consider other alternatives, particularly if a short-term cash infusion isn’t necessary.
-If your credit is strong enough you can apply for a loan with Avant or OneMain Financial.
-If your credit is damaged, a secured credit card is another option, which can help you rebuild your credit without the huge interest charges.
+But if your credit is strong enough, you should consider other borrowing alternatives, particularly if a short-term cash infusion isn’t necessary — many other personal loan lenders offer much better APRs and terms.
+If your credit is damaged, a secured credit card is another option; it can help you rebuild your credit without the huge interest charges.